mehulagg/gitlab/doc/architecture/blueprints/composable_codebase/index.md

 - Web GraphQL: we use that to provide a flexible API interface, allowing the Web frontend to fetch data only needed that allows to reduce amount of compute and data transfer
 - Web ActionCable: we use that to provide bi-directional connection to enable real-time features for Users visiting web interface
 - Web Feature Flags Unleash Backend: we use that to provide a Unleash-compatible Server that uses GitLab API
-- Web Packages API: we use that to provide a backend compatible with all packaging tools, like: Debian, Maven, Container Registry Proxy, etc.
+- Web Packages API: all code that provides REST API compatible with the packaging tools: Debian, Maven, Container Registry Proxy, etc.
-- Git nodes: we use API to authorize `git pull/push` over `SSH` or `HTTPS`
+- Git nodes: all code required to authorize `git pull/push` over `SSH` or `HTTPS`
-- Sidekiq: we use it to process background jobs
+- Sidekiq: all code requires to run background jobs
+- Services/Models/DB: all code required to maintain our database structure, data validation, business logic and policies models

 ### Application Layers for on-premise installations

-Since the on-premise installations are significantly smaller they do usually run two major components
+The on-premise installations are significantly smaller and they usually run GitLab Rails in two main flavors:

 ```mermaid
 graph TD